-One of Option Samurai’s unique features is the ability to scan Average True Range vs BreakEven point (ATR vs BE).
+One of Option Samurai’s unique features is the ability to scan the Average True Range vs. BreakEven point (ATR vs. BE).

-- Break Even point is the point where an option position becomes profitable on expiration.
+- The break-Even point is the point where an option position becomes profitable on expiration.

 By comparing those variables we can see trades that their average move is more than the breakeven.
 This means that even a random move could make our position profitable.
 This is always true for stock positions, but not always true for options as we need to account for the time premium.
 However, comparing ATR to BE point can help us increase our probability of success when buying options.
 This is something we need, as more than 90% of options expire worthless.

 Backtesting ATR vs BE point

 Though it is harder to profit from debit strategies, they often have the potential for unlimited gain, as they are not capped on the upside (or the cap is larger than the risk).
 To check the edge of trading with ATR vs BE point we backtested our database for the last 9 months.
 We searched for trades that: